-This Omega Seamaster Cosmic was a tough call.
+This Omega Seamaster Cosmic with a 601 movement was a tough call.

-During the inspection, it was immediately clear that it needed a service because the movement was very dirty.
-I also noticed that the sweep second pinion friction spring needed to be replaced because it was badly distorted.
-The crystal also needed to be replaced.
+During the inspection, it was immediately clear that it needed a service because the movement was filthy.
+I also noticed that the sweep second pinion friction spring needed to be replaced because it was severely distorted.
+The crystal also had to be replaced.